Veins of time

-"Up early," Eris murmured, voice thick with sleep.
+"Up early," Eris murmured, her voice thick with sleep.

 Aven didn't look up.
 "The loom won't open for a while, and the nightroots are still ripe for the picking.
 If we get them now, we'll earn more coins."

-Eris hesitated as they passed the narrow hallway, glancing toward the other room where Nia was probably still curled beneath thin blankets.
+Eris hesitated as they passed the narrow hallway, her gaze drifting toward the other room where Nia was probably still curled beneath thin blankets.
 "Should we call Nia?
 She might want to join us."

-Aven's fingers stilled against the strap of the supply bag, just for a second—so brief Eris almost missed it.
+Aven's fingers stilled against the strap of the supply bag—just for a second.
+A fleeting pause.
+Almost imperceptible.
 "Nia can rest.
 We'll be better off without her."
-Her voice was smooth, but something cold lurked beneath the surface.
+Her voice was smooth, but there was an edge beneath it—something cold, distant.
 "No one is obligated to team up in this world, Eris.
 Besides, we don't need distractions."

 ---